Who's who at the Men's Health Forum

 The Men's Health Forum has a team of staff, associates and trustees.

-- Jim Pollard - Editorial and Creative Consultant and Editor of the MHF's websites
+- Jim Pollard - Editorial and Creative Consultant and Editor of the MHF's website

 - Peter Baker